Collections are lists of posts that YOU control. It’s a powerful tool to help you stay organised and create new workflows with your feeds.

 A note about Collections & Incoming Filters

 When a post is filtered out using an Incoming Filter, it will also be filtered out from any collection it is contained in.
-So if you add filters to a feed that also has actions, you will end up with missing entries.
+This means if you add filters to a feed that also has actions, you will end up with missing entries.